vpuskar/stockus/README.md

 # stockus
 The goal of the project is to provide example of stock performance analysis in python.

 I'll use basic python libraries for this purpose.
-Used data are retireved by yfinance python package and publicly available data for market capitalization.
+Used data are retireved by yfinance python package and publicly available data for market capitalization as of early 12/2021.